nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 ## DOS Services - how are they configured?

-Note the DoS has a system limitation preventing duplicate ODS codes in the DoS entries.
+The DoS has a system limitation preventing duplicate ODS codes in the DoS entries.
 This means that DoS Leads follow a procedure for adding the correct ODS code for a main GP Practice and use "dummy" ODS codes for services that may be in the DoS separately from the core practice, even though they are run and managed by that practice.
-So for example, a main GP Practice will be included in the DOS with it's correctly assigned ODS code but may include another entry for a specific extended hours clinic available to a wider set of patients with a dummy ODS code.
+For example, a main GP Practice will be included in the DOS with it's correctly assigned ODS code but may include another entry for a specific extended hours clinic available to a wider set of patients with a dummy ODS code.

-Endpoints hold these details:
+**Endpoints hold these details:**

 | Field Name       | Type   | Description                                                                  |
 |------------------|--------|------------------------------------------------------------------------------|